top of page

 • Epidural site

-• Abdominal and appendix
+• Abdominal and appendix scars and adhesions

 • Knee and hip post-op scars and adhesions